RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 ##### Verify Database

-You can log into the running Postgres container using the following via Eclipse Che **Terminal** window:
+You can log into the running Postgres container using the following via CodeReady Workspaces **Terminal** window:

 `oc  rsh dc/coolstore-postgresql`